Bothees/cypress-pdf-compare/README.md

-# Cypress automation test framework with Typescript
+# Cypress automation test framework with Typescript for comparing PDF files

 This Framework built with Cypress with Typescript.